squid-cache/squid-cache.github.io/SquidFaq/ConfiguringBrowsers.rst

 Microsoft Internet Explorer, versions 4.0 and above, supports Java''''''Script automatic proxy configuration in a Netscape-compatible way.
 Just select '''Options''' from the '''View''' menu.
 Click on the '''Advanced''' tab.
 In the lower left-hand corner, click on the '''Automatic Configuration''' button.
 Fill in the URL for your Java''''''Script file in the dialog box it presents you.
 Then exit MSIE and restart it for the changes to take effect.
 MSIE will reload the Java''''''Script file every time it starts.

-== Redundant Proxy Auto-Configuration ==

-by Rodney van den Oever

-There's one nasty side-effect to using auto-proxy scripts: if you start the web browser it will try and load the auto-proxy-script.

-If your script isn't available either because the web server hosting the script is down or your workstation can't reach the web server (e.g. because you're working off-line with your notebook and just want to read a previously saved HTML-file) you'll get different errors depending on the browser you use.

-The Netscape browser will just return an error after a timeout (after that it tries to find the site 'www.proxy.com' if the script you use is called 'proxy.pac').

-The Microsoft Internet Explorer on the other hand won't even start, no window displays, only after about 1 minute it'll display a window asking you to go on with/without proxy configuration.

-The point is that your workstations always need to locate the proxy-script.
-I created some extra redundancy by hosting the script on two web servers (actually Apache web servers on the proxy servers themselves) and adding the following records to my primary nameserver:
-{{{
-proxy   IN      A       10.0.0.1 ; IP address of proxy1
-        IN      A       10.0.0.2 ; IP address of proxy2
-}}}

-The clients just refer to 'http://proxy/proxy.pac'.
-This script looks like this:

-inline:sample2.pac.txt

-I made sure every client domain has the appropriate 'proxy' entry.
-The clients are automatically configured with two nameservers using DHCP.

-== Proxy Auto-Configuration with URL Hashing ==

-The
-[http://naragw.sharp.co.jp/sps/ Sharp Super Proxy Script page] contains a lot of good information about hash-based proxy auto-configuration scripts.
-With these you can distribute the load between a number of caching proxies.

-== How do I tell Squid to use a specific username for FTP urls? ==

-Insert your username in the host part of the URL, for example:
-{{{
-ftp://joecool@ftp.foo.org/
-}}}

-Squid should then prompt you for your account password.
-Alternatively, you can specify both your username and password in the URL itself:
-{{{
-ftp://joecool:secret@ftp.foo.org/
-}}}

-However, we certainly do not recommend this, as it could be very easy for someone to see or grab your password.

 == Fully Automatically Configuring Browsers for WPAD ==